 This advice applies to almost every college student.
 You need to create your own personal brand, and waiting until after graduation is too late.
 Almost every internship or job opportunity that considers you will probably look up your profile, see what you’ve done, and how you may be connected to their existing employees.
 Create your profile, add some work experience, and start to find your voice.
 Be sure to build your network, especially with faculty and students a year or two ahead of you.
 You’ll be looking to work and get internships in the same places your friends are.
 This can also be a great way to keep in touch and ask for career advice from people who have been where you are.

 Join Some Organizations

 Be sure to get involved with at least one organization on campus and one professional organization.
 These are great ways to build your network and give you some introductions into the world of film and video production.
 Personal connections are important in any industry, but for you, they will be extra important.
 You could be moving from project to project as a contractor every few months, so the more people you already know, the easier it will be to find your next project.
 Lots of professional organizations have reduced rates for students, too!
 Not sure where to start?
-If you’re in Wisconsin, I suggest Milwaukee Adworkers, Madison Media Professionals, and Milwaukee Film, Different cities have different groups, but try to find one in an area you’re interested in, with regular events and a lot of members you’d like to get to know.
+If you’re in Wisconsin, I suggest United Adworkers, Madison Media Professionals, and Milwaukee Film, Different cities have different groups, but try to find one in an area you’re interested in, with regular events and a lot of members you’d like to get to know.

 Work as a Production Assistant